 Let’s talk about job management for a minute.
 Now that you’ve shared about jobs and hopefully chosen students for each one, it’s time for some intensive job training.
 This part is important and does take some time so prepare yourself.
 It is a huge part of having your classroom almost run itself.

 Take ample time to explicitly teach and model expectations for each job.
+This is crucial in the importance of classroom jobs because you want this to be successful.
 Do it slowly and intentionally to do it right… or you’ll be doing it all year long.
 Think about being new on a job- all the things you need to learn to do, and how hard it is to do a good job if you weren’t trained properly.
 Well now apply that thinking when you have 25+ new jobs and students to learn their responsibilities.
 It will take some time to get them setup and going, but once you do, it’s MAGIC.
 You’ve just taken a TON of responsibilities off of your plate!

 Check out this post HERE for how I like to teach expectations, procedures, and routines.
 It goes deep into best practices for being very explicit during training of all those newly acquired classroom jobs.
 To ensure everyone knows their jobs, you can make your jobs display into a bulletin board!
 I love using student numbers or pictures to show who has what job.